-Assessment Task Illness / Misadventure Application
+Illness / Misadventure Appeal

-To apply for an exemption the student must fill out an Illness/Misadventure Application Form.
-This must be submitted to the Deputy Principal concerned on their next school day of attendance after the due date of the missed assessment task.
+To apply for an exemption the student must fill out an Illness/Misadventure Appeal form.
+This must be submitted to the relevant Head Teacher on their next school day of attendance, after the due date of the missed assessment task.

-- A If the Assessment Task Illness/Misadventure Application is accepted, then the teacher of that course will: - arrange for the student to attempt the task at a different time; - arrange for the student to attempt an alternative task of a similar nature.
+- A If the Illness/Misadventure Appeal is accepted, then the teacher of that course will: - arrange for the student to attempt the task in the next class lesson; or - arrange for the student to attempt an alternative task of a similar nature.